Bloom Positive Behaviour Support

 Gale MacGregor

 Gale is a registered advanced behaviour support practitioner, social worker, counsellor, and family and relationship therapist.
-She has worked in the disability sector for over 20 years across the developmental lifespan from paediatrics to age care.
+She has worked in the disability sector for over 20 years across the developmental lifespan from paediatrics to aged care.
 Gale specialises in complex behaviour and working with challenging systems.
 She is an award-winning clinical supervisor and mentor and continues to provide senior clinical supervision and mentoring support to core, provisional and advanced behaviour support practitioners.

 Gale's many specialisations include: